Heavy-tailed distribution: Definition of long-tailed distribution

 This has the intuitive interpretation for a right-tailed long-tailed distributed quantity that if the long-tailed quantity exceeds some high level, the probability approaches 1 that it will exceed any other higher level.

 All long-tailed distributions are heavy-tailed, but the converse is false, and it is possible to construct heavy-tailed distributions that are not long-tailed.

 Subexponential distributions

+This section describes the concept of subexponential in the context of heavy tailed distributions.
+There is an almost opposite definition of subexponential distributions in the context of light-tailed sub-Gaussian distributions.

 Subexponentiality is defined in terms of convolutions of probability distributions.
 For two independent, identically distributed random variables $X_1,X_2$ with a common distribution function $F$, the convolution of $F$ with itself, written $F^{*2}$ and called the convolution square, is defined using Lebesgue–Stieltjes integration by: